willmino/UFOs/README.md

 ![el_cajon_ufo_sightings](https://github.com/willmino/UFOs/blob/main/images/el_cajon_search_results.png)

-If a user wants to find all of the UFO Sightings that occurred on a specific data like 1/1/2010 (a very active UFO day), the user must enter the exact data as the string `1/1/2010`.
+If a user wants to find all of the UFO Sightings that occurred on a specific date like 1/1/2010 (a very active UFO day), the user must enter the exact date as the string `1/1/2010`.
 Otherwise, the wrong date will appear in the returned results, or no UFO Sightings may be returned if the wrong format is input for the date.
 For example, if a user enters `1-1-2010` into the field, the website will yield zero UFO Sighting search results.

 Below is an example of the wrong input a user submitted for the "Enter Date" filter criteria.
 Notice that zero UFO Sightings were returned because the user used dash `-` characters instead of slash `/` characters in their search query.